 Registration fees must be paid prior to each term.
 Fees can be paid by check, credit card (Visa, MasterCard, Discover), or cash.
 View the Academic Calendar for specific dates.
 Visit the Graduate Division website for detailed information on the current graduate student fee rates.

 BruinCard (Student ID)

 BruinCard is the official campus identification for UCLA, and is required for all students, faculty, and staff.
 Your BruinCard also serves as your library card, recreation card (Wooden Center), door access card, and much, much more!
 The BruinCard is free to all students.
-The replacement cost for a lost/stolen card is $23.50.
-Report lost or stolen cards ASAP online at the BruinCard website, by calling 310-825-2336 or 310-825-4775, by emailing at email@example.com, or by visiting a BruinCard Center.
-The main BruinCard campus location is at 123 Kerckhoff Hall and is open Monday-Friday 9am-4pm.
+The replacement cost for a lost/stolen card is $25.00.
+Report lost or stolen cards ASAP online at the BruinCard website; by calling 310-825-2336 or 310-825-4775; by email at email@example.com; or visit a BruinCard Center.

 Bruin Online - Email Account

 All Biostatistics students are required to have email accounts.
 Please visit the Bruin Online website to create a new e-mail account.
 All future department announcements will be distributed via email.
 For a complete listing of services, software, etc. available via Bruin Online, please visit their web site at http://www.bol.ucla.edu